sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/monitor-server-resources.md

 sensuctl asset add sensu-plugins/sensu-plugins-cpu-checks:4.1.0 -r cpu-checks-plugins
 {{< /code >}}

-The response will indicate that the asset was added:
+The response will confirm that the asset was added:

 {{< code shell >}}
 fetching bonsai asset: sensu-plugins/sensu-plugins-cpu-checks:4.1.0